elclavijero/moory/README.md

 # Moory
 Welcome to the Moory gem!

-You can use this gem to create various kinds of finite machines using a simple specification language.
+You can use this gem to create various kinds of finite machines, and even teach objects manners using a simple plain-text specification language.

 The [wiki](https://github.com/elclavijero/moory/wiki) is where to go if you are for looking for tutorial material.
 Perhaps also look in the examples directory.
-Therein you'll find use of the Acceptor, Decoder (Mealy machine), and something useless but (hopefully) illuminating.

-Until you do, here is an example showing how you might use the Acceptor.
+Until you do, here are two examples: the first is an acceptor, and the second is a **well mannered** object.

-## Example: Creating an acceptor for ab*
+## Example: An acceptor for ab*

 ### Motivation